-On the other hand, the Internet service is still very slow and scarce.
+On the other hand, Internet service is still very slow and scarce.
 Beyond selected hotels, a bunch of Wi-Fi urban-parks and a few cybercafés, you can’t hit the web at all.
 Connection charges are overpriced, ranging from 8 CUC per hour in tourist courts to 2 CUC in public places.
 You can only access the Internet by creating a Nauta account at any ETECSA points of sale.

 (TIP: Connecting to the Cuban Internet could be very tricky, especially for foreigners.
-Check out our guide to access Internet in Cuba for tourists)
+Check out our guide to access the Internet in Cuba for tourists)

 Just do it

-No doubt this is great moment to know Cuba.
+No doubt this is a great moment to know Cuba.
 Things are on the change for well.
 An emerging private sector will make you feel better served.
 On the other hand, Nature keeps as amazing as its friendly people, though some sectors of Havana are literally pulling to pieces.
 Anyway, even Barack Obama and The Rolling Stone have been around these days… so why don’t you?